Cryst4L/HLF/README.md

 First of all, this project works like a charm on it's dev machine, a 64bit desktop geared with a Intel (Skylake) CPU and a NVidia GPU, running under Ubuntu 16.04 LTS

-Nevertheless it is known that fully threading multiple instances of the SFML simultaneously can limits the portability of one's project, because of the way it interacts with XCB and GLX.
-Hence, on certain Linux platforms you may encounter issues (such as random XCB crashs).
+Nevertheless it is known that fully threading multiple instances of the SFML simultaneously is a bit acrobatic and can limits the portability of one's project on old systems, because of the way it interacts with XCB.
+Hence, on certain Linux platforms you may encounter some random crash of the UI.
 If so, a workaround might be to upgrade your XCB using the following [script](https://gist.github.com/slimsag/a26d838ccc4480ce21bc#file-gistfile1-sh).

 By the way if you manage to use this project in a different environement, feel free to give feedbacks, and propose modifications to both the sources and the CMakeLists ;)